kdoore/1335GitBook/project-3-class-definitions/colorchip.md

 The ColorChip class creates an object that represents a selectable color button, the ColorChip class is designed to be used in conjunction with the ColorScheme class, where a selectable ColorChip object is created for each color array element.

 ###Example Usage
-ColorChips can be created independently, or they can be created as part of a ColorScheme object.
+ColorChips are created as part of a ColorScheme object.
 Each ColorChip displays it's chipColor, it also displays it's HSB component values.
 This class can be expanded to include sliders to allow programatic modification of the ColorChip's chipColor.

-///Example creation based on an array of colors, created inside the colorScheme constructor:
+The ColorChip class creates objects that are used within ColorScheme objects.

 ###ColorChip Class Definition